 That's step one.
 Step two will be continuing to produce at a high level, and there's no reason to think he won't.
 Braun's 2013 stat line before being suspended (.298 average, 9 HR, 38 RBI) was entirely uninspiring, but it was plagued with a series of injuries that probably made his suspension something of a relief.

 Nearly every projection system has Braun back to being an All-Star level player in 2014.
-He'll hit somewhere around .300 with 25 to 35 home runs and somewhere around 100 runs batted in.
-Assuming he didn't sit around and mope these past few months, Braun should continue to exhibit 20-steal speed at age 30.
+He'll hit somewhere around .300 with 25 to 35 home runs and 100 runs batted in.
+Assuming he didn't sit around and mope these past few months, Braun will continue to exhibit 20-steal speed at age 30.

 For all the rightful criticism he's taken, Braun is still a superstar from a production standpoint.
 He's not a broken-down slugger nearing 40 with a bum hip like Rodriguez.
-The way back into the good graces of Brewers fans is not to feign regret and hope for forgiveness—people, as dumb as they are, can see through the superficiality of that nonsense.
+The way back into the good graces of Brewers fans is not to feign regret and hope for forgiveness—people, as dumb as they may seem, can see through superficiality far better than most suspect.

 Give them a few good months, some silence and a lot of good swings, the boos will turn to golf claps.
 Lead the team to the playoffs, here come the loud cheers.
 Go deep into the postseason—steroids?
 What steroids?

 There's no such thing as true redemption by the definition of the word for Braun.
 But with enough effort, he may be able to go back to being a baseball player.
-Considering where he's at now, it's safe to say that's a win in and of itself.
+Considering where he's at now, that's a win in and of itself.